xapian/xapian-gsoc-proposal/proposal.rst

 **Will your Summer of Code project be the main focus of your time during the program?**

 Yes.
-I signed up for a seminar at the university.
-This requires 2 hours/week meeting time and upto 8 hours/every 2 week for project work.
-This can be adjusted with some time during the weekend also if necessity arises.
-Other than this I don't have any commitments like part-time job, course work etc.
+I have signed up for a seminar at the university.
+This requires 2 hours per week meeting time and upto 4 hours per week for project work.
+This can be adjusted with some time during the weekend also if necessity required.
+Other than this I do not have any commitments like part-time job, course work, etc. This GSoC project will be the main focus during this program.
-I want to take GSoC as full time job as required.

 **Expected work hours (e.g. Monday–Friday 9am–5pm UTC)**